-In accepting funding, researchers will be asked to agree to be (a) named a Fellow of the National Center of the Middle Market for the period of the research grant, (b) provide a summary of your research proposal, and later your working paper, to be made available on the Middle Market website, (c) make an academic presentation in a suitable setting, and (d) help write a summary appropriate for dissemination to executives.
+In accepting funding, researchers will be asked to agree to be (a) named a Fellow of the National Center of the Middle Market for the period of the research funds, (b) provide a summary of your research proposal, and later your working paper, to be made available on the Middle Market website, (c) make an academic presentation in a suitable setting, and (d) help write a summary appropriate for dissemination to executives.
 The product of your research, including any data collected in the process, will belong to the Center in order to facilitate future research.
 There is a dearth of data on middle market firms, which has impeded research on this segment.
+However, so that the researchers can benefit from their efforts in creating new data, the Center will work with you to set a reasonable time before data are released to the Center.
+There may also be constraints on the release based on the agreements under which the researchers themselves have used other data.

-You may be asked, with compensation based on rates used by our Executive Education Center, to present your findings to executive audiences either through in-class teaching, webinars, or other format.
+You may be asked, with compensation based on rates used by our Executive Education Center at Fisher, to present your findings to executive audiences either through in-class teaching, webinars, or other format.